alangarf/alangarf.github.io/_posts/2022-05-23-IRF510-linear-amp.md

 it.

 With it's mighty 5W output and using my home-brew EFHW antenna I would make countless "CQ" calls hoping someone would hear me.
-I went on for week if not month tweaking this, and tuning that but nobody seemed to ever hear me.
+I went on for weeks if not months tweaking this, and tuning that but nobody seemed to ever hear me.
 So I set about creating my first linear amplifier.
 Inspired by a design in "Experimental Methods in RF Design" EMRFD I set about building myself a linear amplifier to get above the noise.